aui-framework/aui/docs/MANUAL.md

 ### Basic usage

-The example below defines a struct which constructor will be called on a program startup before the `main()` function.
+The example below defines a struct which constructor will be called on a program startup before the `main()` function is called.
 It applies red background for all AButtons and blue border for ATextFields.

 `Style.cpp`